 Grand Coulee Dam offers tours and has an amazing visitors center with lots to do.
 Between Memorial Day Weekend and September 30th, the dam puts on a nightly laser light show, called, “One River, Many Voices,” a tribute to the construction of the damn as well as the Indian heritage of the region.

 Beyond the town, Port Townsend offers amazing views of Puget Sound.
-One of the best state parks in Washington State is Fort Worden, is two miles north and is a perfect place to camp or play in the military batteries with the kids.
+One of the best state parks in Washington State is Fort Worden.
+It is two miles north of town and is a perfect place to camp or play in the military batteries with the kids.
 The ferry can shoot you over to Fort Casey on Whidbey Island, which opens a whole other set of actions.
-There is just so much to do in one, cool little place.
+There is just so much to do in one, cool little place, making it one of the best things to do in Washington State.

-We imagine most people consider the Pike Place Market an iconic, can’t miss tourist attraction in Washington State and register it near the top of their list.
+We imagine most people consider the Pike Place Market an iconic, can’t miss tourist attraction in Washington State.
 Sadly, the hype ultimately detracts from what can be a good time.
 Full disclosure, I never recommend the market to friends when they come to town.
 This is a warning more than a review.

 Still, there are some cool stores and restaurants in the lower levels.
 We always enjoy perusing the Corner Market on the east side of Pike Pl.

 Leavenworth — German-themed town in the Cascade Mountains.
-Lots of great food.
+Great food.
 Fun weekend getaway.

 Safeco Field — One of the best stadiums in MLB.
-Whether the team wins or loses, the Seattle Mariner brass knows how to create a family-friendly good time.
+Whether the team wins or loses, the Seattle Mariner brass knows how to create a family-friendly experience.

 Palouse Falls — Big waterfall between Pullman and Tri-Cities in Eastern Washington.